-Professional/Technical Communication 3 HOURS (3-0) FA, SP, SU business and administrative communication for professionals through the use of computer technology.
+Professional/Technical Communication 3 HOURS (3-0) FA, SP, SU

+This course provides extensive practice in business and administrative communication for professionals through the use of computer technology.
 Students will produce different types of correspondence, such as formal written reports, oral presentations, effective resumes and job application letters.
 Prerequisites: ENG 101 and ENG 102 or equivalents.